winkleramy/Firewise/README.md

 We submitted our [application](Mt%20Bache%20Loma%20Prieta%20Plus%202024%20New%20Application.pdf) to be an NFPA-recognized Firewise community on October 31, 2024.
 A big thank you to our steering committee and community participants for sharing their time, expertise, and feedback, empowering us to reach this stage!!

 Our application was accepted on December 20, 2024 and our community is currently *in good standing* by [Firewise USA<sup>TM</sup>](https://www.nfpa.org/education-and-research/wildfire/firewise-usa).
+To remain in good standing, we will need to document our wildfire risk reduction efforts and share with Firewise USA<sup>TM</sup> annually.
+Click [here](https://docs.google.com/spreadsheets/d/1HqfeKdMY8orYj6p21nRU8xL4xSn_N-H0nxbRe3LQyBw/edit?usp=share_link) to see an example of how to document your activities.
+Participants are welcome to document activities on this sheet or track privately and share cumulative efforts - time/dollars spent plus estimated amount of brush removed - at the end of the year.
+Our steering committee will reach out around October to request this information for our annual renewal application.

 Share this [certificate](Mt%20Bache%20Loma%20Prieta%20Plus%20%202024%20Certificate.pdf) with your insurance provider for possible discounts for participating in an NFPA-recognized Firewise community.
 You can view and download this [map](Resources/Community%20Boundary.png) to confirm your property is within our community boundary.
 If you need a higher resolution version highlighting a specific property number, please [email](mailto:winkleramy@gmail.com?subject=Mt%20Bache%20Firewise%20Map%20Request) me.
 To see all the Firewise communities within Santa Cruz County, click [here](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0).

 ## Upcoming Events

-- POSTPONED to 2025 (originally 2024 December 3), Pile Burning Operation by CAL FIRE in Soquel Demonstration Forest: [Notice in English](Updates/POSTPONED%20%20Soquel%20Demonstration%20State%20Forest%20Pile%20Burning%20Operation%20Postponed.pdf) or [Español](Updates/Operacion%20de%20quema%20controlada%20pospuesta%20debido%20a%20condiciones%20climaticas.pdf)
+- POSTPONED to early 2025 (originally 2024 December 3), Pile Burning Operation by CAL FIRE in Soquel Demonstration Forest: [Notice in English](Updates/POSTPONED%20%20Soquel%20Demonstration%20State%20Forest%20Pile%20Burning%20Operation%20Postponed.pdf) or [Español](Updates/Operacion%20de%20quema%20controlada%20pospuesta%20debido%20a%20condiciones%20climaticas.pdf)
+- 2025 November, Firewise Application Renewal

 ## Past Events